VladLimbean/DaruDoorBell/README.md

 # TODOs

-Implement GPIO button listener for an actuall ringer and not a keyboard button.
+Implement GPIO button listener for an actuall ringer, not a keyboard button.

 Do some polish on the audio sequencing and timing.
 Right now it's pretty hack 'n slash.

 Get a bluetooth speaker and test it out in the field.

-Take pictures once I make the whole hting and be amazed that I did it :)
+Take pictures once I make the whole thing and be amazed that I did it :)

 # Known issues

 The implementation implies a bunch of audio processes playing some files stored locally.
 Each process played is stored locally inside a manager class in a list.
-This list does not get populated to save its life in the current commit.
+At the time of writing, the list does not get populated to save its life.

-It is a non critical issue, since the core functionality is still there.
+It is a non-critical issue.
+The core functionality is still there.
 However, it makes polishing this code a bit of a nuisance.
 Will fix as soon as I figure out what I'm doing wrong (might be the raspbian, who knows??)